malcolmc10/GreedosBB/README.md

 # GreedosBB
 Greedos is a intergalactic bounty board for aspiring and experienced bounty hunters across the galaxy.
-This website shows a list of star wars characters and the information on each of the characters including, planet, eye color, affiliations, and if they are alive.
+This website shows a list of star wars characters and the information on each of the characters including, eye color, weight, name and if their bounty worth.

 Deployed site:
 https://greedosbb.netlify.app/